US clients and their contractors will have the opportunity to manage tax forms directly through Deel.

 Form W-8BEN (Certificate of Foreign Status of Beneficial Owner for United States Tax Withholding and Reporting) is a tax form that non-US citizens and business entities use to verify their country of residence for tax purposes.

 Whether you need to file a W-8BEN or a W-8BEN-E depends on if you are an entity or an individual.

 If you are a Deel customer, you will be taken through an easy-to-process, simplified flow when signing your contract.
-But the .pdf form that you can download from the Taxes tab of your Dashboard will match the official documents, as seen below.
+But the .pdf form that you can download from the Deel platform will match the official documents.

 If you need additional assistance with the W-8BEN, contact us 24/7 and we’ll be happy to help you!

 Should I file a W-8BEN or a W-8BEN-E?